Out-Law Guide 6 min. read

 If the case is lost, there is a distinct probability that the client (the losing party) will be required to pay a contribution to the winning party’s reasonable and proportionate costs.

 A DBA is an agreement whereby a solicitor and a client can agree to share the risk of litigation.
 Payment of solicitors’ fees, counsel fees and VAT by a client under a DBA is dependent on achieving defined success criteria agreed when the DBA is entered into, and is based on a percentage of the sum recovered from the losing party/opponent.

 To compensate the risk of not being paid fees in the event of the case losing and the success criteria not being achieved, save for appeal proceedings, the DBA fee payable for solicitors’ fees, counsel fees and VAT from monies recovered from the opponent will equate to a sum of up to 25% of general damages and pecuniary loss (other than future pecuniary loss) for a personal injury claim, and up to 50% of the sum recovered for all other matters (excluding employment claims).
-In respect any appeal proceedings there is no limit on the DBA percentage fee payable.
+In respect of any appeal proceedings there is no limit on the DBA percentage fee payable.

 The DBA percentage fee for solicitor fees, counsel fees and VAT is paid by way of deduction from the sum recovered (damages) from the losing party.
 In employment claims the DBA fee is up to 35% of the sum recovered for solicitors’ fees and VAT.
 All other disbursements (including expert fees) and expenses are payable by the client in any event, and in addition to the DBA percentage fee.